-ECED 3093 - Inclusion and Differentiated Instruction (3.0 credits)
+ECED 3093 - Inclusion and Inclusive Curricular Practices (3)

 An examination of the rationale and instructional procedures for educating exceptional children in the regular classroom.
 Special emphasis is given to collaboration (including school and non-school personnel), inclusion, exceptionality, individual education, transition plans, effective assessment and instructional procedures, and student diversity.